 We can be booked up some months ahead, check the above calendar to see when the next course dates are available.
 The dates shown in white are the dates available.

-For a 5-day course, Monday to Friday, £1250 plus materials.
-The fee includes as much tea and coffee as you can drink and one of black denim workshop aprons.
+For a 5-day course, Monday to Friday, £1400.00 plus materials.
+The fee includes as much tea and coffee as you can drink and one of the black denim workshop aprons.

 A tube-set, lugs, bottom bracket, frame ends, forks, fork crown and steerer (if required), braze-ons and bosses for the type of frame you are building, flux, brazing rod, silver solder, gas and air.
 We will discuss your exact requirements and then order or supply these for you.
 To ensure compatibility of all frame parts we encourage you not to buy these from other suppliers.